JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 <tip>

-Any changes made to authentication in the UI will be reflected in the `<`[`TeamCity data directory`](teamcity-data-directory.md)`>/config/auth-config.xml` file, which can be used to configure authentication if editing via the Web UI is not suitable for some reason.
+Any changes made to authentication in the UI will be reflected in the `<`[`TeamCity Data Directory`](teamcity-data-directory.md)`>/config/auth-config.xml` file, which can be used to configure authentication if editing via the Web UI is not suitable for some reason.
 The detailed description is available in the [earlier documentation version](https://confluence.jetbrains.com/display/TCD8/Configuring+Authentication+Settings).
 </tip>

 ### Simple Mode